darthmall/darthmall.net/src/weblog/2023/where-king-kong-lived.md

 I find that I have to actively remind myself that New York City is not always the way it is portrayed in movies.[^1] The apartments are smaller, the streets more crowded, the trains less reliable.
 On TV you can’t smell the hot wet garbage in the summer, and you never see people having to detour around the mountains of garbage bags that obstruct the sidewalks every week.
+And of course, when I lived there, I was still me.
+New York didn’t magically change me.

 These are all the things I have to remind myself of when I start feeling pangs of regret for leaving.
 Not because I think New York is bad, just to remind myself that it wasn’t as perfect for me as it is in my imagination.